- Sermon Notes

 II.
 Live as Unto the Lord

-- When the Son of Man comes in His glory all the nations will be gathered before Him and He will separate them from one another, as a shepherd separates the sheep from the goats.
+- When the Son of Man comes in all His glory the nations will be gathered before Him and He will separate them from one another, as a shepherd separates the sheep from the goats.

 - The sheep and the goats are separated one by one; the sheep are the believers, Christians, who will receive rewards according to their faithfulness.

 - The goats, or unbelievers, are those who have not accepted God’s offer of life.
 They will be separated and will receive the condemnation Jesus speaks of here in this parable.